10 Best Electric Brad Nailers of 2023 – Reviews & Buying Guide

 8. DEWALT 5-in-1 Multi-tacker and Brad Nailer

 Dewalt is well-known for making high-quality tools.
 However, this brad nailer was not one of them.
 There were quite a few things about it we didn’t like.
-It is cheaper than most other options (which is a bit strange for a Dewalt).
+It is cheaper than most other options (which is strange for a Dewalt).
 However, many of its sub-par features just didn’t make the lower cost worth it.
 If you need to save money, we recommend choosing our best value pick instead.

 To start with, this machine really doesn’t shoot brad nails.
 It is more of a stapler that they quickly turned into a brad nailer.
 It shoots staples great without any problems.
-However, it has troubleshooting brad nails through anything thicker than cardboard.
-It is not suitable for most tasks, even small, light projects.
-If you need a nailer, don’t get this one.
-However, it may be the right choice if you need a stapler.
+However, it has trouble shooting brad nails through anything thicker than cardboard.

 - Stapler and “nailer”